 Lastly, the transfiguration strengthens the heart of the disciple, so that the disciple may be ready to follow the Lord to the cross.
 For it is on the journey to his passion that his transfiguration takes place.
 It is no coincidence that Jesus invites Peter, James, and John up the mountain with him to behold his glory.
 For only a few chapters later, we see this same triad of disciples with Jesus in the agony in the garden (Mark 14:33; cf. Matt 26:37).
 Thus, the two scenes of Jesus’ transfiguration and his passion become intrinsically linked.
 If one scene’s aim is to show his divinity, the other’s is to show his most vulnerable humanity.
 Pope Emeritus Benedict XVI writes, “Jesus’ divinity belongs with the Cross—only when we put the two together [the transfiguration and the passion] do we recognize Jesus correctly.”5

-It cannot be overlooked that Jesus intended these three disciples to witness both of these events in such an intimate and personal way.
+It should not be overlooked that Jesus intended these three disciples to witness both of these events in such an intimate and personal way.
 It was the strength and consolation they received from Mt.
 Tabor that allowed them to endure what happened on the mountain of Calvary.
 Jesus desires the same thing for every disciple, even today.
 He reveals himself with open heart to those who seek him—sometimes in subtle ways and sometimes in more glorious ways—so that we may cling to him when our hearts become shattered; whether broken by others or wounded from sin.
 Jesus invites his disciples, then and now, not only to gaze upon his divine glory, but also to gaze upon his pierced heart.
 It was the same Jesus whose face “shone like the sun” that also sweat “great drops of blood” (Luke 22:44).
 Both scenes reveal Jesus with men on his left and his right, with disciples below at his feet.
 Both scenes reveal his glory.
 One does so in majesty, the other in humility.
 Both scenes reveal the same God-Man, who calls all of us to meet his gaze and respond to his call to follow him.

 Jean Corbon, The Wellspring of Worship (San Francisco: Ignatius Press, 2005), 95.